Interview transcript available below.

 Kurt: Wow.
 So some early memories.

 Julie: Early memories.
 It’s really where my conscious life began.
 I don’t know if memory starts much earlier than four years old.
-But that’s where things became into technicolor.
+But that’s where things came into technicolor.

 Kurt: I would imagine now that you saw your father and your mother in some capacity leading and serving in certain ways, that probably had a lot of impact on your leadership, right?